mariyamouseph/breast_cancer_prediction/README.md

  On standardizing dataset and tuning the algorithm an accuracy of **99.12%** is achieved.

- Note: For testing the accuracy the data is split in the ration 1:5, thereby 80% of data is trained and 20% of data is validated.
+ Note: For testing the accuracy the data is split in the ratio 1:5, thereby 80% of data is trained and 20% of data is validated.